prof3ssorSt3v3/mad9011/docs/modules/week5/README.md

 ::: tip TODO Before next week

 - If you have not read all these notes and watched the videos from this week, do that first.
-- Finish reading the notes for week 5 and watch all the videos in the notes for week 6.
+- Finish reading the notes for week 5 and watch all the videos and the notes for week 6.
 - Hybrid 4 - In-class: Typography
 - Online Quiz 1 – Basic design knowledge and tools
   :::